Dog Agility training in Torbay (UK).....

 Details

-• Taster sessions are not offered for 1-2-1 sessions as we do not require you to commit to a block of lessons.
-You can book a single 1-2-1 session to see if you like it before deciding if you would like more.
+• Taster sessions are not offered for 1-2-1 sessions as we don't require that you commit to a block of 1-2-1s - you can book one session to see if you like it before deciding if you would like more.

 • Young dogs in foundation classes do not do jumps, or any other equipment that may harm their development.